-38. Unaccompanied children are also entitled to other statutory procedural protections, including eligibility for the appointment of a child advocate to look out for their interests, 8 U.S.C. § 1232(c)(6).
-Through these provisions, Congress recognized that unaccompanied children require special safeguards to ensure their full access to humanitarian relief from removal.

-39. In short, an unaccompanied child from a non-contiguous country must automatically be allowed to remain in the country, transferred within 72 hours to ORR custody, have access to counsel, and placed in full immigration proceedings, where he can apply for asylum and other protections under which he may ultimately receive permission to remain in the United States.
-There is no screening before the child is transferred to ORR and placed in immigration proceedings, other than checking that he is unaccompanied and from a non-contiguous country.

-40. Even apart from the TVPRA, unaccompanied children, like other noncitizens, have statutory rights to seek relief in the United States from persecution and torture.
-Three forms of relief are possible: asylum, withholding of removal, and protection from torture.

-41. The Immigration and Nationality Act ("INA") provides, with certain enumerated exceptions-that do not include public health concerns-that "[a]ny alien who is physically present in the United States or who arrives in the United States (whether or not at a designated port of arrival . . .), irrespective of such alien's status," may apply for asylum.
+- 34. The TVPRA also includes safeguards concerning the removal proceedings of unaccompanied children from noncontiguous countries, and those children from contiguous countries who pass the screening.
+Most importantly, if DHS seeks to remove a child, the child must be put into full removal proceedings before an immigration judge, with the opportunity for an administrative appeal and review in the court of appeals.
+Children cannot be removed via fast-track removal processes applicable to others.
+8 U.S.C. § 1232(a)(5)(D)(i). - 35.
+Unaccompanied children are also entitled to other statutory procedural protections, including access to counsel, 8 U.S.C. § 1232(a)(5)(D)(iii), and eligibility for the appointment of a child advocate to look out for their interests, 8 U.S.C. § 1232(c)(6).
+Through these provisions, Congress recognized that unaccompanied children require special safeguards to ensure their full access to humanitarian relief from removal. - 36.
+In short, a unaccompanied child from a country like El Salvador must automatically be allowed to remain in the country, transferred within 72 hours to ORR custody, and placed in full immigration proceedings, where she can apply for asylum and other protections under which she may ultimately receive permission to remain in the United States.
+There is no screening before the child is transferred to ORR and placed in immigration proceedings, other than checking that she is unaccompanied and from a non-contiguous country. - 37.
+Even apart from the TVPRA, unaccompanied children, like other noncitizens, have statutory rights to seek relief in the United States from persecution and torture.
+Three forms of relief are possible: asylum, withholding of removal, and protection from torture. - 38.
+The Immigration and Nationality Act ("INA") provides, with certain enumerated exceptions-that do not include public health concerns-that "[a]ny alien who is physically present in the United States or who arrives in the United States (whether or not at a designated port of arrival . . .), irrespective of such alien's status," may apply for asylum.
 8 U.S.C. § 1158(a)(1).
 To qualify for asylum, a noncitizen must show a "well-founded fear of persecution" on account of a protected ground.
 8 U.S.C. § 1101(a)(42)(A).
 Congress has expanded asylum eligibility for unaccompanied children, by exempting them from various requirements applicable to adults, including the one-year deadline for filing an application.
 8 U.S.C. § 1158(a)(2)(E).

-42. Second, in keeping with this country's obligations under the 1951 Refugee Convention and the 1967 Protocol relating to the Status of Refugees, Congress has barred the removal of an individual to a country where it is more likely than not that he would face persecution on a protected ground.
+- 39. Second, in keeping with this country's obligations under the 1951 Refugee Convention and the 1967 Protocol relating to the Status of Refugees, Congress has barred the removal of an individual to a country where it is more likely than not that she would face persecution on a protected ground.
 8 U.S.C. § 1231(b)(3).
-This form of relief, known as "withholding of removal," requires the applicant to meet a higher burden with respect to the likelihood of harm but is mandatory if the standard is met.

-43. Third, the Convention Against Torture ("CAT"), implemented by FARRA, prohibits the government from returning a noncitizen to a country where it is more likely than not that he would face torture.
+This form of relief, known as "withholding of removal," requires the applicant to meet a higher burden with respect to the likelihood of harm but is mandatory if the standard is met. - 40.
+Third, the Convention Against Torture ("CAT"), implemented by FARRA, prohibits the government from returning a noncitizen to a country where it is more likely than not that she would face torture.
 See 8 U.S.C. § 1231 note.